byoman/intro-ebpf/test.md

 cBPF code example
 -----------------

-The following code example attaches a socket filter for a PF\_PACKET socket in order to let all IPv4/IPv6 packets with port 22 pass.
+[This][https://github.com/byoman/intro-ebpf/blob/master/code/exemple_tcpdump.c] code example attaches a socket filter for a PF\_PACKET socket in order to let all IPv4/IPv6 packets with port 22 pass.
 The rest will be dropped for this socket.

 eBPF - BCC uprobe example
 -------------------------

-The following command-line tool trace a userland function and store its first argument.
+[This][https://github.com/byoman/intro-ebpf/blob/master/code/trace_user_func.py] command-line tool trace a userland function and store its first argument.
 The user musts provide the function’s name, and its path if it is a user defined function.
 It was implemented using BCC’s Python API.